docs

 terminal

-$ claude mcp add --transport http mailfixture https://mailfixture.com/mcp \
+$ claude mcp add --transport http mailfixture --scope project https://mailfixture.com/mcp \

 mcp config (generic)